 7. Refer to the application guide

-Applicants must refer to the step-by-step details found in the Application Guide to assist them in completing their application in ResearchNet and the Common CV.
+Applicants must refer to the Application Guide for complete instructions for how to complete the application in ResearchNet and the Common CV.
 The guide provides essential details for each section of the application.

 8. Applicants submit pdf copy of completed application to GSPA

-Applicants, who receive approval to proceed with the application process at the University of Waterloo (see step 3 above), must email a pdf of their Banting PDF application and CCV to Heidi Mussar in GSPA no later than the NON-NEGOTIABLE deadline of 8:00 p.m.
-EST on July 19, 2018.
-The following parts of the application (which can all be referenced from the official Application Guide on the Banting PDF website) are required by this firm deadline:
+Applicants, who receive approval to proceed with their formal application at the University of Waterloo (see step 3 above), must email a pdf of their Banting PDF application and CCV to Heidi Mussar in GSPA no later than the NON-NEGOTIABLE deadline of 12:00 p.m.
+EDT on July 9, 2021.
+The following parts of the application are required by this firm deadline:

-GSPA will compile application packages (including letters of assessment from the three referees and the preliminary “supervisor’s statement”) by July 27, 2018 for access by Faculty Associate Deans, Graduate Studies.
+GSPA will compile application packages (including letters of assessment from the three referees and the preliminary “supervisor’s statement”) for access by Faculty Associate Deans, Graduate Studies.

 Faculty Associate Deans, Graduate Studies will select and notify GSPA and Department Chairs in August of their top 3 highly competitive candidates who should be brought forward for institutional consideration.

-There will be an institutional adjudication of Faculty-selected applications at the beginning of September by a committee comprised of the Associate Vice-President, Graduate Studies and Postdoctoral Affairs, Assistant Vice-Presidents, Graduate Studies and Postdoctoral Affairs and each of the six Faculty Associate Deans, Graduate Studies.
-Feedback is then provided to the proposed supervisor and applicants selected for institutional endorsement.
+There will be an institutional adjudication of Faculty-selected applications in September by a committee comprised of the Associate Vice-President, Graduate Studies and Postdoctoral Affairs, Assistant Vice-Presidents, Graduate Studies and Postdoctoral Affairs and each of the six Faculty Associate Deans, Graduate Studies.
+Feedback is then provided to the applicants selected for institutional endorsement and their proposed supervisor.
 Any outstanding documentation (i.e., institutional letter of endorsement and finalized supervisor statement) is provided to the endorsed applicants prior to the agency deadline of 8:00 p.m.
-EDT on September 19, 2018.
+EDT on September 22, 2021.
+Applicants who receive institutional endorsement are responsible for submitting ALL material into ResearchNet by this deadline.

 For a complete timeline regarding Waterloo’s process, please visit the link below.